itsprdp/gcloud_storage/README.md

 ```

 ## TODO
-1. Write specs
+1. More specs for GcloudStorage::Uploader
-2. Support multiple mountable columns
-3. Support overriding the mountable methods in a better way.
+2. Support overriding the mountable methods in a better way.
 For now the user
    can override the methods in the model.

 ## Development